 ARTICLE 11 VACATIONS

-Section 1.
-Employees hired prior to July 1, 2011 shall be eligible for annual leave after 30 calendar days of service with the Employer in accordance with the following schedule:
+Section 1. a.
+Employees shall be eligible for annual leave after 30 calendar days of service with the Employer in accordance with the following schedule:

-Leave Service Credit (Includes all Periods of Commonwealth Employment Where Leave Service Credit Is Earned)
+Leave Service Credit Maximum Annual Leave (Includes all periods of Commonwealth Service)